canjs/can-vdom/can-vdom.md

 document.getElementsByTagName("body"); // [HTMLBodyElement]
 ```

+`can-vdom` decorates the environment `global` to include:

+ - a non-functional `navigator`, `location`, and `history` object.
+ - a limitedly functional `document` with basic `Node` behavior, event binding and dispatching.

 @body

-**can-vdom** is what enables CanJS apps to run in the server.
-It provides a lite weight browser-like environment with a `document` and `window`.
-This allows code written for the browser, without extreme requirements, to also run on the server.

-# Shiming a browser environment
+## Shiming a browser environment

-Importing can-vdom will shim a browser-like environment into Node's globals.
+Importing `can-vdom` will shim a browser-like environment into Node's globals.
 Use this approach to run code that expects a global `window` and/or `document` object.

 ```js
 require("can-vdom");